j-thepac/EuroAssignment/README.md

 - sparkCache: Store Spark Cache Data
 - python : Source Code

-# Folder python ( Source Code )
+#  Source Code Folder (python)
 1. Assignment.py / Assignment.ipynb :
     - Both are main files .
     - Both have same code , use can use either based on conviencince .
-    - Assignment.py is created specifiacally for running in container ( but nonethless can be used run locally as well ).
+    - Assignment.py is created specifiacally for running in container ( but nonethless can be used run locally ).
 2. config.py
     - Dataclass
 3. util.py